Compile-time checking of non-allocating functions

 There is no change to generated code as a result of enabling the check or adding

-annotations on functions, except the described below.
+[@zero_alloc] annotations on functions, except the described below.

 Dead code elimination

-annotation can prevent dead code elimination.
+The presence of zero_alloc annotation can prevent dead code elimination.

-Consider for example the function foo
+Consider for example the function foo:

 let[@zero_alloc strict] foo t =